-Krivit's home was also a hotbed of musical inspiration, with The Mothers of Invention living down the hall, and Sid Bernstein (Manager of The Rascals) living upstairs, regularly popping down to the Krivit household to practice their future hits on the piano.
-At school, a close friend and classmate was the son of Creed Taylor, the production genius behind many artists who recorded on the VERVE, C.T.I. and KUDA labels, and another close friend was the legendary soul guru Nile Rogers.
+Krivit's home was also a hotbed of musical inspiration, with The Mothers Of Invention living down the hall, and Sid Bernstein (manager of The Rascals) living upstairs, regularly popping down to the Krivit household to practice their future hits on the piano.
+At school a close friend and classmate was the son of Creed Taylor, the production genius behind many artists who recorded on the Verve, CTI, and Kudu labels, and another close friend was legendary soul guru Nile Rogers.

-By 1970 Danny was already a vinyl junkie & an amateur DJ, But DJ'ing as a profession wasn't realized until 1971, after another neighbor/friend of Danny's (Vice President of Polydor Records) introduced Danny to one of his artists - none other than the legendary James Brown, who gave Danny white-label promo copies of his "Get on the Good foot" and "Think" by Lynn Collins.
-Soon after, Danny started Djing at "The Ninth Circle" which by now had been transformed into a disco.
-In 1975, Danny's father opened his second club, "Ones", Danny was their sole DJ through 1977.
-Danny's sets were a big success and from this he started promoting and Djing at his own after-hours club down the street.
-At this stage, Danny was becoming part of the underground scene, club-hopped a lot, meeting some of the greatest DJ names of the time.
-These included Nicky Siano (of the Gallery), Walter Gibbons (of Galaxy 21), Tee Scott (of Better Days), David Rodriguez (of The Limelight), Richie Kaczar (Club Hollywood), and Bobby DJ (of Le Jardin) amongst others.
-Although all outstanding names, one DJ and club stood out amongst the rest: DJ David Mancuso and The Loft.
+By 1970 Krivit was already a vinyl junkie and an amateur DJ, but DJ-ing as a profession wasn't realised until 1971, after another neighbor and friend of his (vice president of Polydor Records) introduced him to one of his artists (the legendary James Brown), who gave Danny white-label promo copies of his "Get On The Good Foot", and "Think" by Lynn Collins.
+Soon after he started DJ-ing at "The Ninth Circle" which by now had been transformed into a disco.
+In 1975, his father opened his second club called "Ones", with Krivit being their sole DJ through 1977.
+From this he started promoting and DJ-ing at his own after-hours club down the street.
+By now, Krivit was becoming part of the underground scene, club-hopped a lot, met some of the greatest DJ names of the time, including Nicky Siano (of the Gallery), Walter Gibbons (of Galaxy 21), Tee Scott (of Better Days), David Rodriguez (of The Limelight), Richie Kaczor (Club Hollywood), and Bobby DJ (of Le Jardin), et al. – although one party host stood out amongst the rest: David Mancuso (The Loft parties).

-Danny's list of DJ residencies steadily grew throughout the 70s and in 1979, after Djing at the opening of the Roxy, he became their resident DJ for the next 4 years.
-In the early 80s the Roxy was the home of some of the best Hip hop DJs of the day like "D.S.T", Grand master Flash, and Africa Bambaata.
-Since Danny was one of the few white boys who could scratch mix, he became known as Danny Rock.
-Throughout the 80s his list of clubs he played at exploded to include, Area, Dancateria, The Ice Palace, Laces, The Limelite, Red Zone, Save The Robots, Studio 54 (Virgin Islands), Tracks, The Tunnel, The World, and many, many others.
-Even a guest spot at the legendary Paradise Garage.
+His list of DJ residencies steadily grew throughout the 1970s, and in 1979 after DJ-ing at the opening of the Roxy club, he became their resident DJ for the next 4 years.
+In the early 1980s the Roxy was the home of some of the best hip hop DJs of the day like "D.S.T", Grand Master Flash, and Africa Bambaata.
+Being one of the few white boys who could scratch mix, so he became known as 'Danny Rock'.
+Throughout the 1980s, the list of residencies and guest spots expanded: Area, Danceteria, The Ice Palace, Laces, The Limelite, Red Zone, Save The Robots, Studio 54 (Virgin Islands), Tracks, The Tunnel, The World, and many others, including one guest spot at the legendary Paradise Garage.